-There are three materials that students are required to have access to for the course: the primary course textbook, the secondary course textbook, and the course packet.
+There are two materials that students are required to have access to for the course: the primary course textbook, and the secondary course textbook.
 Note that if students are unsure about whether or not they will enroll in the class, they should be able to delay purchasing these items until the second or third week of class without significantly hindering their progress in the course.
 These materials are on reserve at Uris Library and/or available online to Cornell students.

 - Hennessy and Patterson Textbook The primary required textbook for the course is "Computer Architecture: A Quantitative Approach, 5th ed.," by J. L. Hennessy and D. A. Patterson (Morgan Kaufmann, 2012).
 This is the classic text in the field, recently updated in 2012.
 The first chapter will be available on the course website for download.
 This textbook is on reserve in Uris library, and is also available as an e-book to any Cornell student with a valid NetID.
 A link to the e-book is on the public course website.
 Note that there is a limit to the number of simultaneous viewers, so please log out when finished with the e-book.
 Students can download up to 10-pages at a time, and print up to 60-pages at a time.
 There have been significant changes compared to earlier editions, but students may still be able to use an earlier edition augmented with the newer edition on reserve. - Harris and Harris Textbook The secondary required textbook for the course is "Digital Design and Computer Architecture, 2nd ed.," by D. M. Harris and S. L. Harris (Morgan Kaufmann, 2012).
 This is the primary required textbook for ECE 2300.
 There will be some assigned reading from this book, but a student may or may not need to purchase the actual book depending on how comfortable a student is with the more basic material.
 M.Eng. and Ph.D. students coming from undergraduate institutions other than Cornell may want to purchase this book to solidify their understanding of digital logic design and basic computer architecture.
 The book also includes some useful background information on digital design using the Verilog hardware description language.
 This textbook is on reserve in Uris library, and is also available as an e-book to any Cornell student with a valid NetID.
 A link to the e-book is on the public course website.
 Note that there is a limit to the number of simultaneous viewers, so please log out when finished with the e-book.
-There have been some changes compared to the first edition, but students may still be able to use an earlier edition augmented with the newer edition on reserve. - Course Packet The course will use a packet of additional reading material on processors, memories, and networks that is meant to complement the course textbook.
-The information in the packet is either not in the textbook, or is presented in a useful alternative way.
-Two copies of the course packet are on reserve in Uris library along with the original books excerpted in the packet.
-Several of the excerpts in the book will also be available on the public course website for download, except for those which cannot be posted due to copyright restrictions.
+There have been some changes compared to the first edition, but students may still be able to use an earlier edition augmented with the newer edition on reserve.